-In fact, I started noticing about a year ago that I was beginning to feel burned out doing support.
+I started noticing that I was beginning to feel burned out doing support.
 While I like helping customers directly, my stamina had plateaued.
 It was hard for me to do it all day.
 Again, it felt like all hands and no brains.
 I’m highly motivated by learning, and while I was learning a lot about leadership, I wasn’t learning much about our product or support in general anymore.

 I wanted a new challenge.
 Luckily, I didn’t need to look for a new job – I could just switch teams!
 However, I decided to wait until Harry got back from his trip before bringing it up, because I didn’t want to distract him while he was on vacation (and somewhere along the line, I learned to be patient).

 A few years ago, a friend told me that I was the most abstract person he knew.
 I didn’t really know what he meant at the time (since it’s just the way that I am), but eventually, I learned.
 I enjoy thinking about the way things fit together – those “things” are abstractions.

 In fact, I need to think about the way things fit together.
 Support is very concrete – customers don’t care about the way things fit; they just want their problem to be fixed.
 Development is very abstract – you take something that doesn’t exist, imagine it, and bring it into existence.
 It is literally composing the way things fit together.
 I appreciate that support taught me to be more concrete, but I still want to spend most of my work time thinking about abstractions – it’s what I’m best at, and it’s what makes me valuable.
 I was underutilizing an important asset in support.